Can I Get Pregnant 5 Days Before My Next Period? | Clear Insights

 The menstrual cycle is a complex interplay of hormones that prepares the body for potential pregnancy each month.
 Understanding how this cycle works is crucial for anyone asking, “Can I Get Pregnant 5 Days Before My Next Period?”

-Typically, a menstrual cycle lasts between 21 to 35 days, with ovulation occurring approximately 14 days before the start of your next period.
-During ovulation, an egg is released from the ovaries and is available for fertilization.
-This window of fertility can last about 24 hours.
+Typically, a menstrual cycle lasts between 21 to 35 days, with ovulation often occurring approximately 14 days before the start of your next period.
+During ovulation, an egg is released from the ovaries and is available for fertilization for about 12 to 24 hours.
 However, sperm can live inside a woman’s reproductive tract for up to five days under optimal conditions.

 The Menstrual Cycle Explained